Elevation: 6,570 ft

 Northwest Ridge, Class 3

-McKim Creek Road/FSR-018 is located on the east side of US-93 exactly 9.8 miles north of Ellis, ID and 29.7 miles south of the Salmon-Challis BLM/NFS office in Salmon, ID.
+McKim Creek Road/FSR-018 is located on the east side of US-93 exactly 9.8 miles north of Ellis, ID and 29.7 miles south of the Salmon-Challis National Forest Service Office in Salmon, ID.
 It is signed (with a BLM sign) and has a large parking pullout at its base.
 Park here (4,505 feet).
-Soon after this pullout, the road turns L/N and crosses a 1-mile swath of [posted] private land.
+Soon after this pullout, the road turns left/north and crosses a 1-mile swath of [posted] private land.
 Stay to the south or east of the road to remain on public land.

 Note that the USGS topo map incorrectly positions McKim Creek Road on the north side of McKim Creek.
 The actual road leaves US-93 at a measured point (4,505 feet) about a mile south of McKim Creek.
-The NFS map shows the road in its actual position.
-The road DOES eventually cross to the north side of McKim Creek, but only after it goes for about a mile northward, crossing a shoulder on the way.
+The National Forest map shows the road in its actual position.
+The road DOES eventually cross to the north side of McKim Creek but only after it goes for about a mile northward, crossing a shoulder on the way.

-The initial task is to somehow climb up onto the steep Northwest Ridge.
-The easiest way to do this is to scramble SE up a steep, grassy shoulder to reach a gentle hump on the shoulder.
+The initial task is to somehow climb up onto the steep northwest ridge.
+The easiest way to do this is to scramble southeast up a steep, grassy shoulder to reach a gentle hump on the shoulder.
 Cattle trails will help get you here.
-From this minor hump, follow a faint 2-track jeep road S down to a flat, grassy saddle.
-From the saddle, climb an easy shoulder on the L/W side of a dry, grassy gully (which is also climb-able) until it dies out at the base of the West Face of the Northwest Ridge.
+From this minor hump, follow a faint 2-track jeep road south down to a flat, grassy saddle.
+From the saddle, climb an easy shoulder on the left/west side of a dry, grassy gully (which is also climb-able) until it dies out at the base of the west face of the northwest ridge.

-Staying just L/W of obvious scree slopes, scramble up steep field grass (with a loose scree/gravel base) to reach the rocky Northwest Ridge.
-Follow the ridge crest SE from here.
+Staying just left/west of obvious scree slopes, scramble up steep field grass (with a loose scree/gravel base) to reach the rocky northwest ridge.
+Follow the ridge crest southeast from here.
 Stay on or close to the ridge crest.
 You will find a game trail to help.
 Scramble up steep gravel, ledges, and rocky outcrops for a couple hundred feet.
 You will reach a flat, narrow ridge “finger” at 6,060 feet.

-Continue climbing SE up the ridge on less-steep terrain than early on.
+Continue climbing southeast up the ridge on less-steep terrain than early on.
 Scramble over, or skirt, Point 6330.
-The ridge bends L/E soon after this ridge point and reaches the final stretch of ridge leading up to the summit area.
-The USGS map shows two ridge points in this area, but they are barely perceptible.
+The ridge bends left/east soon after this ridge point and reaches the final stretch of ridge leading up to the summit area.
+The USGS map shows two ridge points in this area but they are barely perceptible.
 The ridge here is grassy and open.
 You must pass over one more ridge hump, drop 15 vertical feet, then continue upward for another 0.2 miles to the summit high point.